Northland Fishing Tackle jigs and rigs capture three tournament wins in a row

 Assuring Arnoldussen’s victory was a “Holographic” Baitfish Image-green spinner blade made by Northland Fishing Tackle.
 Dressing his rigs were short, fat nightcrawlers trolled behind planer boards.
 Arnoldussen trolled his rigs at 1 to 1.3-mph with his engine-mounted Minn Kota electric motor.
 He kept his spinners tracking about halfway down over 15-feet of water, which is where the majority of his 25 final day keepers bit.
 He concentrated on stained “milky” water where clarity was about 2 feet.
 The green blades proved to be the perfect combination of flash and vibration, as well as the right match-the-hatch realism to dominate in a highly competitive tournament environment.

-Steve and Dan Bodinger worked a program that included Northland crawler harnesses to earn first chair at the MWC event in Trenton, MI (Detroit River and Lake Erie).
+Steve and Dan Bodinger worked on a program that included Northland crawler harnesses to earn the first chair at the MWC event in Trenton, MI (Detroit River and Lake Erie).
 Photo courtesy of Masters Walleye Circuit (www.masterswalleyecircuit.com)

 Merely a week later, the MWC arrived in Trenton, Michigan, on the shores of the same Lake Erie fishery as the previous FLW event.
 The results were strikingly similar, even down to specific lures of choice.
 The back-to-back winning presentation; Northland spinner rigs and nightcrawlers slow-trolled behind planer boards.
 The eventual victors, brothers Steve and Dan Bodinger, worked a program remarkably parallel to Arnoldussen’s with special attention being paid to the spinner rig itself.